Sky (English/Australian band): Third line-up, The Great Balloon Race and Mozart: 1984–1990

 In September 1984, Sky began recording their seventh album, The Great Balloon Race, in Kevin Peek's Tracks Studio in Western Australia.
+The Great Balloon Race was the first Sky album to feature entirely original material without any classical content, although two pieces ("Allegro" and "Caldando") were strongly classically-inspired.
+Guests included Aspery, Fothergill, pan-pipe player Adrian Brett and former Jeff Beck Band keyboard player Tony Hymas (who contributed the unusual semi-spoken album opener "Desperate For Your Love", ultimately Flowers' favourite piece on the record).
+Flowers recalled "we had the opportunity to use voice, brass and other things... which led onto a few adventurous experiments.
+It's definitely the most varied of the Sky albums but I'm glad about that.
+It stopped us being bored.
+You have to stick your head out of the window sometimes and look for different things."
 During the mixing stage, the band learnt that they had been dropped by Ariola Records.
 The album was eventually released on Epic Records (coincidentally, also the label releasing John Williams' albums) in April 1985.
-The Great Balloon Race was the first Sky album to feature entirely original material without any classical content, although two pieces ("Allegro" and "Caldando") were strongly classically inspired.
-Guests included Aspery, Fothergill, pan-pipe player Adrian Brett and former Jeff Beck Band keyboard player Tony Hymas (who contributed the unusual semi-spoken album opener "Desperate For Your Love").

 During April and May 1985, Sky toured the UK to promote the record, again performing with guest players – Nicky Hopkins (better known as keyboard player for the Rolling Stones) and multi-instrumentalist Paul Hart (a former composer for the National Youth Jazz Orchestra who had also played with John Dankworth and Cleo Laine).

-Despite some favourable reviews, sales of The Great Balloon Race were significantly lower than they had been for previous recordings, and the tour saw Sky playing to smaller audiences than on previous tours.
-From mid-1985 to 1986, the members of the band worked on other projects.
+Despite some favourable reviews, sales of The Great Balloon Race had been significantly lower than they had been for previous Sky recordings, and the tour saw the band playing to smaller audiences than on previous tours.

+From mid-1985 to 1986, the members of Sky worked on other projects.
 Sky returned in 1987 with another Australian tour (titled "A New Journey"), this time featuring former Yes keyboard player Rick Wakeman in the guest musician slot.

-For the rest of 1987, the core quartet worked on the Mozart album, which united the band with the orchestra of the Academy of St Martin in the Fields.
+For the rest of 1987, the core quartet worked on the Mozart album, which united the band with the orchestra of the Academy of St Martin-in-the-Fields.
 The project was initiated by Tristan Fry (due to his parallel work with both band and orchestra) and was inspired by the bicentenary of Mozart's death.
-The album contained full orchestral performances of Mozart's work with Sky incorporated into the arrangements (most of which were written by Steve Gray).
+The album contained full orchestral performances of Mozart's works, with Sky incorporated into the arrangements (most of which were written by Steve Gray).
 The band and orchestra (with Paul Hart returning as guest musician) promoted the album with a one-off concert at the Royal Albert Hall on 1 November 1987.
 Although the album ultimately became Sky's most successful album in the United States, Mozart was roundly panned and dismissed by the press and the band took another two years off.
 A second compilation album, Classic Sky, was released in 1990.